We are happy to announce that the release of the Renku Python library version 1.0 is available on Renkulab

 output: model_{iter_index}

-This would execute your plan several times with values taken from the cartesian product of values in learning_rate and n_estimators, producing the output files model_0, model_1, etc.
+This would execute your plan several times with values taken from the cartesian product of values in learning_rate

-Once you created the parameter mapping file, simply run renku workflow iterate --mapping values.yaml my-plan.
+Once you created the parameter mapping file, simply run renku workflow iterate --mapping values.yaml my-plan

-You can also export your Plans into various formats such as CWL (Common Workflow Language) using renku workflow export, which allows you to run them outside of renku.
+into various formats such as CWL (Common Workflow Language) using renku workflow export

 Plugin Support

-Another main feature of this release is that the execution backends and converters for Plans are now completely plugin based, allowing us and third parties to support running Renku workflows on your tool of choice and exporting Renku workflows to your format of choice, if a plugin has been implemented.
+are now completely plugin based, allowing us and third parties to support running Renku workflows on your tool of choice and exporting Renku workflows to your format of choice, if a plugin has been implemented.

 Implementation of execution plugins is relatively easy and they can be packaged in their own Python packages and installed alongside Renku, which will automatically pick up all plugins available on your system.